Livestock branding: Symbols and terminology

 Most brands in the United States include capital letters or numerals, often combined with other symbols such as a slash, circle, half circle, cross, or bar.
 Brands of this type have a specialized language for "calling" the brand.
 Some owners prefer to use simple pictures; these brands are called using a short description of the picture (e.g., "rising sun").
 Reading a brand aloud is referred to as “calling the brand“.
 Brands are called from left to right, top to bottom, and when one character encloses another, from outside to inside.
 Reading of complex brands and picture brands depends at times upon the owner's interpretation, may vary depending upon location, and it may require an expert to identify some of the more complex marks.

 In general, the following usage of the term "symbol" usually means a capital letter.
-Uncapitialized letters are not used.
+Uncapitalized letters are not used.
 Brands are usually “read” top to bottom and left to right.
 There are regional variations in how brands are read, and deference is given to the terminology preferred by the owner of the brand.
 Terms used include: